 Entry Fee: INR 6000 per person (Minimum 2 adults) for 2 days, 1 night trip to the Kinabatangan Jungle Camp

 Tip: Enjoy an early morning cruise to watch out rich wildlife

-Suggested Read: 10 Cardinal Places To Visit In Kuala Lumpur: The City Of Lights
+Suggested Read: 19 Best Places To Visit In Kuala Lumpur: The City Of Lights

 The tallest mountain of Borneo, Mount Kinabalu is a striking sight to behold.
 Hikers love to enjoy impressive trails that allow a glimpse of the picturesque surroundings of the region.
 Quite popular among people with adventurous bones, it is one of the best Malaysia visiting place to have a thrill oozing experience.
 Among the good places to visit in Malaysia, this one tops the list.